bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-03-16-Imagination.md

 > Eg: I can enjoy an apple in reality.
 I can enjoy an apple tasting like a strawberry in imagination.

 Perhaps: Imagination is the biggest boon to life.

+Perhaps: Making imagination the primary source of happiness in life ?